Controlling energy delivery with bistable nanostructures: Navigating parameter space with differentiable programming

-As an example, we illustrate how we can use this model to adjust the energy profiles from those in Fig.~2\textsf{D} to Fig.~2\textsf{F} in the main text.
-Starting with the energy landscape shown in Fig.~\ref{fig:si_opt_states}, we identify the local minima along the mutual transition pathway to be states \textcircled{\textsf{ 3}}, \textcircled{\textsf{ 4}}, and \textcircled{\textsf{ 5}}.
+As an example, we illustrate how we can use this model to adjust the energy profiles starting from those in Fig.~2\textsf{D} and arriving at those in Fig.~2\textsf{F} in the main text.
+Starting with the energy landscape shown in Fig.~\ref{fig:si_opt_states} and in Fig.~2\textsf{D-E} in the main text, we identify the local minima along the coupled transition pathway to be states \textcircled{\textsf{ 3}}, \textcircled{\textsf{ 4}}, and \textcircled{\textsf{ 5}}.
 This can be compared to a Machine on its own, without a Source, which can (slowly) transition back and forth between the charged and uncharged states.
 We calculate all transition rates for the two networks